HLLMR/stratum-dsp/docs/progress-reports/TEMPOGRAM_PIVOT_EVALUATION.md

 **The Solution:** Fourier tempogram (Grosche et al. 2012) achieves 85-92% accuracy by analyzing the entire novelty curve as a unified global signal.
 This is the industry standard used by Spotify, AudioShake, MusicBrainz, and DJ software.

-**What We're Doing:** Complete replacement of `src/features/period/` with dual tempogram implementation (FFT + Autocorrelation).
-Both methods will be implemented and compared empirically for maximum accuracy.
-This is not an enhancement—it's a fundamental architectural change.
+**What We Did:** Implemented and integrated the dual tempogram approach (FFT + Autocorrelation) as the primary BPM estimator, with legacy retained for fallback/A-B testing.
+Empirical validation shows material improvement vs legacy but remains below target; tuning is ongoing.

+**Current baseline + run history:** see `docs/progress-reports/PHASE_1F_VALIDATION.md`.

 **Expected Improvement**:
 - Accuracy: 30% → 85-92% (±5 BPM tolerance)